dranaju/project/README.md

 ## Base Idea

 I saw a code of a DQN agent in the repository of ROBOTIS.
 But as I want to create a better agent to control Robots I didn't see DQN for to much help in project because it only permits discrete actions.
 So my idea were to create a DDPG algorithm's agent based.
+A DDPG agent permits continous control for a robot.
+In my case I have as outputs: linear velocity (0 ~ 0.22m/s) and angular velocity (-1 ~ 1rad/s).

 - https://github.com/ROBOTIS-GIT/turtlebot3_machine_learning